The Raven’s Birth

 A clatter and roar of unrestrained laughter, interrupted the peaceful street.
 Ravel’s eyes glided to look at the scene of the crime.
 For a crime it definitely was, to interrupt such a silent moment.

-A fire pit was overturned and a group of young males were kicking the coals around with their boots.
-Several of the travellers around the fire pit, jumped up in defence but another quickly pulled them back.
-The man shook his head at the others, warning them not to pursue their anger any further.
+A fire pit got overturned and a group of young males kicked the coals around with their boots.
+Several of the travelers around the fire pit, jumped up in defense but others quickly pulled them back.
+One man shook his head at the others, warning them not to pursue their angry retaliation any further.

 The group’s leader, who was wearing a thick fur coat, yelled obscene words at them and laughed aloud.
 He then motioned for the rest of the group to continue up the street.
-By now the whole street was awake, with the exception of a few drunks, and they drew back as the group of thugs approached.
-The leader sauntered in front of the others, yelling terrible jokes and then laughing.
+By now the whole street was awake, with the exception of a few drunks.
+People in the street drew back as the group of thugs approached.
+The leader sauntered in front of the others, yelling terrible jokes and then laughing obnoxiously.

 Ravel tilted his head slightly and he hunched his shoulders as a sudden icy breeze seemed to cut straight through his clothing.
-The group of thugs must have noticed this small movement as they started nudging each other and started to approach.
+The group of thugs must have noticed this small movement as they started nudging each other and approached.

 The others in the street seemed to take an interest in the scene, but they flinched out of sight when any of the thugs looked their way.

-“Did you hear me, stupid?”
-Leader spoke again, poking Ravel in the ribs.
+“Did you hear me, stupid?” the leader spoke again, poking Ravel in the ribs.

-Ravel’s green eyes remained dull, as he quietly watched the group.
+Ravel’s green eyes remained dull, as he quietly watched the group from beneath the hood.
 Ravel was bored, so very bored and the drone of the leader’s voice made him sleepy.
 Thugs were all the same, repetitive and dull.